eliamounier/optoprotein-fitness-prediction/README.md

 # Protein Fitness Prediction - ML4science - EPFL 2023 - CS-433

 Welcome to our ML4science project in collaboration with the [Laboratory of the Physics and Biological Systems](https://www.epfl.ch/labs/lpbs/) based at EPFL.

-.
-The goal is to predict an individual's risk to cardiovascular diseases.
-To achieve this, we implemented various machine learning methods and tested them.
-We found Ridge Regression as the most effective method, achieving an accuracy of 86.8% and an F1 score of 42.0%.
+The aim of this project is to predict the amino acid sequence of a protein based on a desired fitness value.

+This project is built upon the paper ['Learning protein fitness models from evolutionary and assay-labeled'](https://www.nature.com/articles/s41587-021-01146-5) and its corresponding [Git Hub](https://github.com/chloechsu/combining-evolutionary-and-assay-labelled-data).

-## Getting Started
+## Data

+Two datasets are

 ### Data Importation
 1. Download the following dataset files at https://github.com/epfml/ML_course/tree/master/projects/project1/data: